 In fact, the only problem with the play space is that it has two exits.
 Mama really wishes that in dedicated play areas she could let us go out of sight and relax with her coffee safe in the knowledge that we haven’t escaped the child-friendly section and are being sticky all over delicate paintwork somewhere else.
 But then I fell out of a plane on my head the time she tried being laid back, so hey.
 It’s probably best if she follows us around closely at all times anyway.

 Anyway.
 The RAF Museum London. if your children like planes the way we like animals and horses, this place is an absolute must visit.
 But even if they don’t, a bunch of grounded aircraft are a lot more interesting than you might think.
 In addition, it’s certainly not as busy as the big central London museums, but there is just as much floor space to get some much needed exercise.
-The (indoor) play area is good too.
-And don;t forget about the car park!
-Perfect, says Mama, for rainy days.
+The fact that the play area is indoors makes it just about perfect for any inclement day.

 PS: Mama cannot find any photos of the RAF Museum.
 Either she is having a senior moment, which is possible as she is really really old, or the museum is SO GOOD that she forgot to take any.
 Whichever it is, we will be forced to return for pictures.
 Wheeeeee!